VIRGINIA

 (1861 - 1863), Centreville

 The Confederates began fortifying the town before the First Battle of Manassas (July 1861).
-Centreville Fort, a ten-gun circular fort with extensive earthworks, was built on "Artillery Hill" soon after the battle.
+Centreville Fort, a ten-gun circular or hexagonal fort with extensive earthworks, was built on "Artillery Hill" soon after the battle.
 Carved and blackened trees were used to resemble cannons (Quaker Guns) in most of the emplacements.
 "Artillery Hill" was destroyed and levelled in 1943, now the site of Alto Plaza Restaurant (5800 Old Centreville Road).
 The Union later intermittently occupied the town until September 1861.
-The Confederate Army of Northern Virginia used the area as part of the winter encampment of October 1861 to March 1862, building six additional earthen redoubts and five miles of earthwork trenches and batteries around the town and towards Union Mills to the south.
-Camp Harman and Camp Strange were two of the named camp sites of the area.
-A known camp site was concentrated in the area now covered by the Newgate Shopping Center.
-A small unnamed fort (no remains) was located at the Centre Square Business Center (5700 Centre Square Drive) off Braddock Road.
-Fort Johnson (1), once located on the south side of Lee Highway (US 29), was destroyed before 1929 and is now the site of Pickwick Shopping Center.
+The Confederate Army of Northern Virginia used the area as part of the winter encampment of October 1861 to March 1862, building six additional earthen forts/redoubts and five miles of earthwork trenches and batteries around the town and towards Union Mills to the south.
+The eastern line of works ran south from the Apex Fort to Little Rocky Run, and the northern line ran about two miles from the Apex Fort to Big Rocky Run and Cub Run.
+Camp Harman, Camp Strange, and Camp Hill (1) (October-December 1861) were three of the known named camp sites of the area.
+One of these camps (or another unnamed camp ?) was concentrated in the area now covered by the Newgate Shopping Center.
+A small unnamed fort (no remains) was once located at the Centre Square Business Center (5700 Centre Square Drive) off Braddock Road.
+Fort Johnston (1), once located on the south side of Lee Highway (US 29), was destroyed before 1929 and is now the site of Pickwick Shopping Center.
 Union troops again reoccupied some of the works after the Second Battle of Manassas (August 1862) to cover their withdrawal to the Washington Defenses, and yet again in October 1863 during the Bristoe Station campaign.
 State marker at the Centreville Regional Library (14200 St. Germain Drive) at St. Germain Drive and Machen Road.

-Two earthwork batteries (four and five guns) are still extant on Stone Road at Battery Ridge Lane in the Centre Heights area.
+Two Union-built earthwork batteries (1863) (four and five guns) are still extant on Stone Road at Battery Ridge Lane in the Centre Heights area.

 The Confederate Fortifications Historic Site (county park) (formerly Union Mills Historic Site) is located adjacent to Westfields Golf Club near Union Mills, about 1.5 miles northwest of the former village, which consists of extant works that protected the McLean's Ford crossing of Bull Run.
-Component parcels of the park include the remnants of the 1861 - 1862 winter camp Camp Early, Battery Hill Redoubt (nine guns), the so-called "A" Fort (for its shape), and an old road trace to McLean's Ford.
+Component parcels of the park include the remnants of the 1861 - 1862 winter encampmant Camp Early, Battery Hill Redoubt (nine guns), the so-called "A" Fort (for its shape), and an old road trace to McLean's Ford.
+The 20th Regiment Georgia Infantry was at Camp Early from September 1861 to January 1862.
 Park access (currently restricted to guided tours) is via a trailhead on Balmoral Greens Avenue near Cannon Fort Drive.

 Mitchell's Ford Earthworks